 Come every election, there’s a lot at stake on the ballot.
-For Massachusetts, one of the initiatives is Question 4 which proposes the legalization, regulation, and taxation of recreational marijuana (Ballotpedia).
-Looking to brush up on this hot topic, I attended The Citizens’ Choice: Legalizing Recreational Marijuana presented by The Edward.
+In Massachusetts, one of the initiatives is Question 4 which proposes the legalization, regulation, and taxation of recreational marijuana (Ballotpedia).
+What impact could this have on a state that has already decriminalized the drug?
+To find out more, I attended The Citizens’ Choice: Legalizing Recreational Marijuana presented by The Edward.
 M Kennedy Institute for the United States Senate and WGBH.
 Continue Reading

 “Supposing is good, but finding out is better.”

 What’s more important?
 Asking the right question or getting the right answer?